October Health – 2025 Report

 Coping Mechanisms

-- Developing unhealthy habits (e.g., substance use)
+- Possible resort to unhealthy coping strategies (e.g., substance use)

 Impact on the Eswatini Economy